Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Introduction/Introduction to Lionsberg (2024.01.17).md

 ### 6. A New Operating System

-Ultimately, the Lionsberg System is designed as a comprehensive new human operating system, serving and enabling transformative collaboration and resource flows across [[The 12 Pillars of Lionsberg]], while solving the problem of ***Individual and Local Agency, Empowerment, and Collaboration*** in the face of the [[Meta Crisis]].
+Ultimately, the Lionsberg System is designed as a comprehensive [[New Human Operating System]], serving and enabling transformative collaboration and resource flows across [[The 12 Pillars of Lionsberg]], while solving the problem of ***Individual and Local Agency, Empowerment, and Collaboration*** in the face of the [[Meta Crisis]].

 ### 7. Emergence, Transformation, and Continuous Improvement